Publication Ethics, Principles of Transparency and Best Practice

 Journal Name: Notulae Scientia Biologicae

-Publisher: Horticulture and Forestry Society from Transylvania - SHST
+Society: Horticulture and Forestry Society from Transylvania (SHST)

-©SHST is a professional, scientific, non-profit, apolitical and non-governmental registered Romanian society.
-SHST ensures all the costs and needs of the journal from its own funds, represented from sources attracted by donations, sponsorships, membership fees, etc. The support of the journal aims to develop Romanian horticulture, forestry and life sciences knowledge and research in the field, promoting the new and integration of leaders and young people in this sciences at the Romanian and international level.
+©SMTCT and ©SHST are professional, scientific, non-profit, apolitical and non-governmental registered Romanian societies.
+SMTCT and SHST ensure all the costs and needs of the journal from its own funds, represented from sources attracted by donations, sponsorships, membership fees, etc. The support of the journal aims to develop Romanian life sciences and land administration knowledge and research in the field, promoting the new and integration of leaders and young people in these sciences at the Romanian and international levels.
 In addition, the publication of results by researchers in the field is free of charge and free access to published information of all readers, regardless of country, race, gender, sexual orientation, religion, politics, opinions and budget.